District Technology Planning

 - Increase equitable access to high-quality digital resources and standards-based, technology-rich learning experiences;

-- Design, implement, and sustain a robust, secure network in order to ensure sufficient, reliable high-speed connectivity for learners, educators, and leaders; and
+- Design, implement, and sustain a robust, secure network to ensure sufficient, reliable high-speed connectivity for learners, educators, and leaders; and

 - Provide access to relevant and rigorous professional development to ensure educators and leaders are proficient in the integration of learning technologies.